-STUDENT GRADE RELATED & NON-GRADE RELATED GRIEVANCE POLICY AND PROCEDURES
+STUDENT GRADE RELATED & NON-GRADE RELATED GRIEVANCE POLICY AND PROCEDURES (Class of 2026 and Earlier)

 The University of Maryland Eastern Shore's School of Pharmacy espouses the philosophy that student grievances are best resolved informally through meaningful dialogue between the individuals involved.
 The School believes that most student grievances can be satisfactorily resolved in this manner.